xena718/recipe_app_dev/README.md

  * [Allrecipes](https://www.allrecipes.com/)

 ## <a name="aboutme"></a>About Me :eyes:
 Hello!
 I'm Chengfeng, a software engineer and scientific researcher in Biotech.
 I created YummyApp in eight weeks(4-8 hrs per week) during my part-time full-stack engineer study at Hackbright.
-Check our my other projects on my [Github](https://github.com/xena718?tab=repositories)!
-I'd love to connect with you on [Linkedin] (https://www.linkedin.com/in/chengfengren/)!
+Check out my other projects on my [Github](https://github.com/xena718?tab=repositories)!
+I'd love to connect with you on [Linkedin](https://www.linkedin.com/in/chengfengren/)!